Willamette Week: Post-merger

 A major change was made in January 1984, when Fresh Weekly was merged into WW, the paper's print run was increased to 50,000 and paid circulation was discontinued, with WW thereafter being distributed free.
 WW increased circulation to 90,000 copies by 2007.
 Circulation has declined to 50,000 by March 2020.

 In June 2015, Richard Meeker stepped down as Willamette Week's publisher, after more than 31 years in the position.
 Editor Mark Zusman succeeded him as publisher, while also retaining the editorship.
 Meeker planned to continue working for the City of Roses Newspaper Company, WW's owner.

-Features

-Prior to his death in 2010, cartoonist John Callahan's long-running comic "Callahan" appeared weekly in the paper, for almost 30 years.

 Finances

 Since 1984, the paper has been free; as of 2007 over 80% of its revenue was generated through display advertising.
 For 2007, its revenue was expected to be about $6.25 million, a four or five percent increase over 2006, a growth that occurred in spite of a significant decline in classified advertising that the publisher attributed to competition from Craigslist.
 Its pre-tax profit in 2006 was around 5%, a third to a half of what large mass-media companies require.